The Blazing Forest

-The Blazing Forest is a 1952 American lumberjack adventure film directed by Edward Ludwig and written by Lewis R. Foster and Winston Miller.
-The film stars John Payne, William Demarest, Agnes Moorehead, Richard Arlen, Susan Morrow, Roscoe Ates and Lynne Roberts.
-The film was released in December 1952, by Paramount Pictures.
+The Blazing Forest is a 1952 American lumberjack adventure film directed by Edward Ludwig, written by Lewis R. Foster and Winston Miller and starring John Payne, William Demarest, Agnes Moorehead, Richard Arlen, Susan Morrow, Roscoe Ates and Lynne Roberts.
+The film was released in December 1952 by Paramount Pictures.

 Plot

-Determined to keep her struggling Nevada timber business going, Jessie Crain borrows money from long-ago sweetheart Syd Jessup while also promising lumberman Kelly Hansen a quarter of her profits if he will become her foreman.
+Determined to keep her struggling Nevada timber business afloat, Jessie Crain borrows money from former sweetheart Syd Jessup while also promising lumberman Kelly Hansen a quarter of her profits if he will become her foreman.

-Sharon Wilks, restless niece of Jessie who yearns to leave this region and move to the city, is attracted to Kelly immediately.
-Jessie's crew, meanwhile, resents Kelly's hard-driving ways, including making everyone work in a torrential rain to meet a lumber quota.
+Sharon Wilks, Jessie's restless niece who yearns to move to the city, is attracted to Kelly.
+Jessie's crew resent Kelly's hard-driving manner, which includes forcing the men to work in a torrential rainstorm to meet a lumber quota.

 A job is given to Jessie's brother, lumberjack Joe Morgan, whose embezzling has forced Jessie to pay his debts.
-Joe continues to create trouble for the lumberman as well as for Grace, his estranged wife.
-A resentful Syd, meantime, causes a crash in a speeding truck that starts a forest fire and fatally injures Joe.
-A helicopter rescue saves lives and the business, as Kelly persuades Sharon to stay by his side.
+Joe creates trouble for Joe's estranged wife Grace.
+Syd, who is resentful, causes a crash with a speeding truck that starts a forest fire and fatally injures Joe.
+A helicopter rescue saves lives and the business as Kelly persuades Sharon to remain by his side.